rahul-aut-ind/service-user/.reading/readme.md

 ##### autoscaling

-Assuming that our service is deployed on a k8s cluster, depending on the iac tooling where we define our hpa strategy, we specify a min and max replica for the service.
+Assuming that this service is deployed on a k8s cluster, depending on the iac tooling where we define our hpa strategy, we specify a min and max replica for the service.
 We keep the strategy of hpa to scale up if cpu utilization is 80% or memory utilization is 80%.

+##### pagination in response

+I have implemented paginated response for getting user's images history.
+This approach ensures that a ton of data is not fetched from DB overwhelming it.
+This should be done for any/all endpoints where volume of data is expected to be more.

 ---